LiveInChat/livestatus/markdown/en/tos.md

 ## 8. Respecting Others' Rights

-LiveIn respects the rights of others.
+LiveStatus respects the rights of others.
 And so should you.
 You therefore may not use the Services, or enable anyone else to use the Services, in a manner that:

 * violates or infringes someone else’s rights of publicity, privacy, copyright, trademark, or other intellectual property right;
 * bullies, harasses, or intimidates;
 * defames;
 * posts content that contains pornography, graphic violence, threats, hate speech, or incitements of violence; or
-* spams or solicits LiveIn users.
+* spams or solicits LiveStatus users.
-* When you submit content to the Service, you agree and represent that you own that content, or that you have received all necessary permissions, clearances, and authorizations in order to submit it to the Service (including, if applicable, the right to make mechanical reproductions of the musical works embodied in any sound recordings, synchronize any compositions to any content, publicly perform any compositions or sound recordings, or any other applicable rights for any music not provided by LiveIn that you include in your content) and grant the rights and licenses contained in these Terms for your content.
+* When you submit content to the Service, you agree and represent that you own that content, or that you have received all necessary permissions, clearances, and authorizations in order to submit it to the Service (including, if applicable, the right to make mechanical reproductions of the musical works embodied in any sound recordings, synchronize any compositions to any content, publicly perform any compositions or sound recordings, or any other applicable rights for any music not provided by LiveStatus that you include in your content) and grant the rights and licenses contained in these Terms for your content.
-* You also agree that you will not use or attempt to use another user’s account except as permitted by LiveIn or its affiliates.
+* You also agree that you will not use or attempt to use another user’s account except as permitted by LiveStatus or its affiliates.

 ## 9. Safety

 We try hard to keep our Services a safe place for all users.
-By using the Services, you agree that you will at all times comply with these Terms and any other policies LiveIn makes available in order to maintain the safety of the Services.
+By using the Services, you agree that you will at all times comply with these Terms and any other policies LiveStatus makes available in order to maintain the safety of the Services.

 If you fail to comply, we reserve the right to remove any offending content, terminate or limit the visibility of your account, and notify third parties—including law enforcement—and provide those third parties with information relating to your account.
 This step may be necessary to protect the safety of our users, and others, to investigate, remedy, and enforce potential Terms violations, and to detect and resolve any fraud or security concerns.

 We also care about your physical safety while using our Services.
 So do not use our Services in a way that would distract you from obeying traffic or safety laws.
 For example, never use the Services while driving.
-And never put yourself or others in harm’s way just to capture a LiveIn.
+And never put yourself or others in harm’s way just to capture a LiveStatus.

 ## 10. Your Account